dcsobral/sbt-trickle/README.md

   // Auto bump
   // Function which creates the autobump pull requests;  defaults to logging what needs bumping trickleCreatePullRequest := (??? : OutdatedRepository => Unit),
+  // Function which checks if an outdated repository has outstanding autobump pull requests
+  // defaults to using trickleGithubIsAutobumpPullRequest trickleIsAutobumpPullRequestOpen := (??? : OutdatedRepository => Boolean),
-  // Function which checks if a pull request is an autobump pull request trickleIsAutobumpPullRequest := (??? : PullRequest => Boolean),
+  // Function which checks if a pull request is an autobump pull request on Github trickleGithubIsAutobumpPullRequest := (??? : PullRequest => Boolean),

   // Optional settings
   // If set to true, does not update remote